RedberryHealth/RedberryHealth/README.md

 - Lack of Awareness
 - balance between holisitc and Pharma

-## How does your solution stands out from the crowd ?
+## How does your solution stand out from the crowd ?
 - I vouch for pharmacological products and non-pharmacological
 - An honest balanced approach between Holistic and pharmacological